To the North in the

 Saddlebred, as well as the Tennessee Walking Horse and Standardbred.

+all champion harness racing horses.
 Among his many accomplishments, Tom Hal once won a wager for his owner

 by carrying him 80 miles across Kentucky in a single day, between sun-up